garrettmflynn/webnwb/README.md

 ```

 ## Acknowledgments
-From January to August 2023, the development of **WebNWB** has been generously supported by a contract from the [Kavli Foundation](https://kavlifoundation.org/).
+From January to August 2023, the development of **WebNWB** was generously supported by a contract from the [Kavli Foundation](https://kavlifoundation.org/).
 The basic API was originally prototyped as part of the [2022 NWB-DANDI Remote Developer Hackathon](https://neurodatawithoutborders.github.io/nwb_hackathons/HCK12_2022_Remote/) and refined during the [2022 NWB User Days](https://neurodatawithoutborders.github.io/nwb_hackathons/HCK13_2022_Janelia/) event by [Garrett Flynn](https://github.com/garrettmflynn) from [Brains@Play](https://github.com/brainsatplay).

 [hdf5-io]: https://github.com/garrettmflynn/hdf5-io